How I Make Money from YouTube Without Making Videos

 These views generated $1,304.06.
 My cut was 70%, which is $912.84.

-How did the videos with my music went viral?
+How did the videos with my music go viral?

 Diving more into the platform, I found that one of my piano ballads was used in a Thai television series with 13 episodes.

-As you all probably know, today, when something is aired on TV, someone uploads it to YouTube right away.
+As you all probably know, today, when something is aired on TV, someone immediately uploads it to YouTube.

 Besides, famous Asian YouTube channels started commenting on the series, including footage and music.